Politics of the United States Virgin Islands: Law

 The Revised Organic Act of the Virgin Islands of 1954 is the current Organic Act defining the government of the United States Virgin Islands, which were acquired by the United States through the Treaty of the Danish West Indies of 1916.
 It replaced the Organic Act of the Virgin Islands of 1936 and earlier temporary provisions.

-The Virgin Islands Elective Governor Act made the Governor an elected office, and further amendments in 1984 removed the right to indictment for certain crimes and the jurisdiction of the admiralty courts.
+The Virgin Islands Elective Governor Act made the governor an elected office.
+Further amendments in 1984 removed the right to indictment for certain crimes and the jurisdiction of the admiralty courts.

 There have been several attempts at a constitution.
 The most recent attempt was the Fifth Constitutional Convention of the U.S. Virgin Islands which passed a proposed constitution in May 2009 but was rejected by Congress in June 2010.